TeraMind244/SmartParkingDeepLearning/README.md

 11. `webcam_utils.py` - Python utils script that help you capturing video from webcam and save image for cnn model, etc. User's manual can be found below.

-12. `image_utils` - Python utils script that implement `Opencv` framework's algorithm.
+12. `image_utils` - Python utils script that implements `OpenCV` framework's algorithm.

 ### Installation